paulkarpenko/us-code-ui/uscode/title-19-customs-duties/chapter-004-tariff-act-of-1930.md

 1936—Subsec. (d).
 Act June 26, 1936, inserted second par.

 #### Change of Name
-“Puerto Rico” substituted in subsec. (j) for “Porto Rico” pursuant to act May 17, 1932, which is classified to [section 731a of Title 48](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title48-section731a&num=0&edition=prelim), Territories and Insular Possessions.
+“Puerto Rico” substituted in subsec. (j) (now (m)) for “Porto Rico” pursuant to act May 17, 1932, which is classified to [section 731a of Title 48](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title48-section731a&num=0&edition=prelim), Territories and Insular Possessions.

+#### Effective Date of 2020 Amendment
+Amendment by Pub.
+L. 116–260 effective July 1, 2020, see section 601(h) of div.
+O of Pub.
+L. 116–260, set out as a note under [section 81c of this title](./chapter-1a-foreign-trade-zones.md#section-81c).

+Amendment by Pub.
+L. 116–113 effective on the date the USMCA enters into force (July 1, 2020) and applicable with respect to goods entered, or withdrawn from warehouse for consumption, on or after that date, see section 501(g) of Pub.
+L. 116–113, set out as a note under [section 81c of this title](./chapter-1a-foreign-trade-zones.md#section-81c).

 #### Effective Date of 2016 Amendment
 Pub.
 L. 114–125, title IX, § 906(q), Feb.
 24, 2016, 130 Stat.
 233, provided that: “(1) In general.—The amendments made by this section [amending this section and [section 1508 of this title](./chapter-004-tariff-act-of-1930.md#section-1508)] shall—“(A) take effect on the date of the enactment of this Act [Feb.
 24, 2016]; and “(B) except as provided in paragraph (3), apply to drawback claims filed on or after the date that is 2 years after such date of enactment. “(2) Reporting of operability of automated commercial environment computer system.—Not later than one year after the date of the enactment of this Act [Feb.
 24, 2016], and not later than 2 years after such date of enactment, the Secretary of the Treasury shall submit to the Committee on Finance of the Senate and the Committee on Ways and Means of the House of Representatives a report on—“(A) the date on which the Automated Commercial Environment will be ready to process drawback claims; and “(B) the date on which the Automated Export System will be ready to accept proof of exportation under subsection (i) of section 313 of the Tariff Act of 1930 [[19 U.S.C.
 1313](./chapter-004-tariff-act-of-1930.md#section-1313)], as amended by subsection (d) of this section. “(3) Transition rule.—During the one-year period beginning on the date that is 2 years after the date of the enactment of this Act, a person may elect to file a claim for drawback under—“(A) section 313 of the Tariff Act of 1930 [[19 U.S.C.
 1313](./chapter-004-tariff-act-of-1930.md#section-1313)], as amended by this section; or “(B) section 313 of the Tariff Act of 1930, as in effect on the day before the date of the enactment of this Act.”